rodrigoalexandre/apachejit-sdp-multilayerperceptron/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|--- The dataset location
 <br><br>
 ## **ARTICLE LINK**
 https://doi.org/10.3846/ntcs.2024.22274
 <br><br>
 ## **RESOURCES**
 The dataset used in this study is publicly available at: https://doi.org/10.5281/zenodo.5907001
 <br><br>
+## **OBSERVATION**
+After the article was published, a problem was found in the data splitting process for training and testing.
+The model was retrained after reviewing and correcting this process.
+The number of samples used in the training and testing sets now differs from that described in the article.
+Although this change occurred in the dataset, the model architecture and the hyperparameters used in training remain the same as those described in the article.
+<br><br>
 ## **LICENSE**
 This project is available under the **MIT license**.
 See the LICENSE file for more details.